corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ## Notes

 {{< warning >}}
-The multi RPC client version must be aligned with the node version, meaning that both must be running the same Corda Enterprise version.
+You must align the multi-RPC client version with the node version.
+That means that both must be running the same version of Corda Enterprise.
 See [Querying flow data](node/operating/querying-flow-data.md) for more information.
 {{< /warning >}}